gabriela-cardenas/sports-analytics-football-offensive-analysis/README.md

+# Sports Analytics Portfolio Projects

+This repository contains sports analytics projects focused on football performance analysis using Python, SQL, and data visualization.

+The goal of these projects is to explore match and player performance through structured analysis, clear visualizations, and interpretable insights.

+## Tools Used
+- Python
+- Pandas
+- SQlite
+- Matplotlib
+- Jupyter Notebook

-# Offensive Performance and Home Advantage in European Football
+# Project 1: Offensive Performance and Home Advantage in European Football

 ## Overview